 Unusual sale situations

-Most real estate contracts say that you have to pay the commission once the sale is ‘unconditional’.
+Most real estate contracts state that the commission must be paid once the sale is ‘unconditional’.
 This is because the agent has completed their role under your contract with them.
 The sale might sometimes fall through after this date.
 If so, you do still need to pay the commission.

 The agent cannot take the money out of the trust account until the transaction is complete, even if it falls through.